dhanush893/SD_MOVIE_ADDA-website-/README.md

 npm run dev
 ```

-4. Open your browser and visit `http://localhost:3000` to access the CINEXTMA application.
+4. Open your browser and visit

 ## Contributing

-Contributions to CINEXTMA are welcome!
+Contributions to SD_MOVIE_ADDA are welcome!
 If you'd like to contribute, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines and instructions.

 ## License

-CINEXTMA is licensed under the [MIT License](LICENSE).
+SD_MOVIE_ADDA is licensed under the [MIT License](LICENSE).
 This means you are free to use, modify, and distribute the application, as long as you include the original copyright and license notice in your work.

 ## Star History